Skip to main content

 • If the edges of the cone biopsy have cancer cells (called positive margins), then cancer may have been left behind.
 This can be treated with a repeat cone biopsy or a radical trachelectomy.

-Treatment options for women who don’t want to maintain fertility
+Treatment options if you don’t want to maintain fertility

 • A simple hysterectomy may be an option if the cancer shows no lymphovascular invasion and the edges of the biopsy have no cancer cells.
 If the edges of the biopsy have cancer cells present, a repeat cone biopsy or a radical hysterectomy with removal of the pelvic lymph nodes might be an option.